All Episodes

 Yeah, it was a dumb argument.

-And you know, the professor is right.
+And, you know, the professor is right.

-This was the burger court at the time, and they pointed out the severe chilling effect on presidential decision making that you know might trigger paralysis if uh a president has to look over his shoulder at every critical decision he's making and worry about future prosecution and then have to vet everything through a committee of lawyers instead of acting uh precipitously
+And they pointed out the severe chilling effect on presidential decision-making that might trigger paralysis if a president has to look over his shoulder at every critical decision he's making and worry about future prosecution and then have to vet everything through a committee of lawyers instead of acting precipitously as commander-in-chief, which is his duty.

 So, you know, that's why I think the reasoning of that precedent applies to criminal prosecutions as well.